Brunner baronets

-The Brunner Baronetcy, of Druids Cross in the parish of Little Woolton in the County Palatine of Lancaster; of Winnington Old Hall in the parish of Winnington in the County Palatine of Chester; and of Ennismore Gardens in the parish of St Margaret's, Westminster in the County of London, is a title in the Baronetage of the United Kingdom.
+The Brunner baronetcy, of Druids Cross in the parish of Little Woolton in the County Palatine of Lancaster; of Winnington Old Hall in the parish of Winnington in the County Palatine of Chester; and of Ennismore Gardens in the parish of St Margaret's, Westminster in the County of London, is a title in the Baronetage of the United Kingdom.
+It was created on 27 July 1895 for the industrialist, politician and philanthropist John Brunner.
+He was the second son of Rev. John Brunner, of Zürich and Liverpool Switzerland.

-It was created on 27 July 1895 for the industrialist, Liberal politician and philanthropist John Brunner.
-He was the second son of Reverend John Brunner, of Zürich, Switzerland.
-The second and third Baronets were also Liberal politicians.
-The fourth Baronet was a cousin of Katharine, Duchess of Kent.
+The 2nd and 3rd Baronets were also politicians.